Artsick History, Family Crest & Coats of Arms

 Early Origins of the Artsick family

-Another 271 words (19 lines of text) covering the years 1510, 1600, 1552, 1455 and 1487 are included under the topic Early Artsick History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Artsick research.
+Another 136 words (10 lines of text) covering the years 1510, 1600, 1552, 1455 and 1487 are included under the topic Early Artsick History in all our PDF Extended History products and printed products wherever possible.

 Artsick Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Artsick include Harsick, Hartsick, Arsick, Harsigg, Arsigg, Harsike, Hasick, Hawsick, Hausick and many more.

 Early Notables of the Artsick family (pre 1700)